 Perfect decision-making requires perfect information

-We informally model thousands of events every day, factoring in dozens or more of these things at once.
+As humans, we informally model thousands of events every day, factoring in dozens or more things at once.
 As you read this page, you may be wondering whether or not the author sounds trustworthy, whether the information is of interest to you, and whether or not to continue reading.
-To do so, your subconscious is mentally modelling the world around it: processing information on the fly, and producing judgements.
+To do so, your subconscious is mentally modeling the world around it: processing information on the fly, and producing judgements.
 With a little conscious effort, we can often drill down into our decisions to try to figure out why we believe certain things to be true, or feel a certain way, but much like neural nets and other deep learning, explainability in particularly complex multi-factor environments can often prove elusive.

 Agent-based models (ABMs) have existed within academia since at least the early 1970s.
 The very first ABMs were produced using coins and graph paper, with agents of different types (represented on a grid by different color coins) interacting with each other and their environment on the basis of simple rules.
 These agent-based models, known as ‘cellular automata’, even limited to small number of agents, proved capable of demonstrating the emergence of complex phenomena from very simple rules.
 The best known such model is perhaps John Conway’s Game of Life model.